wearerequired/wp-team-list/README.md

 ## Description ##

 WP Team List is a plugin that helps you to create a simple team site using your WordPress users with various display options.
-Either use a shortcode, a template tag or the built-in widget to display blog authors.
+Either use a block, a shortcode, a template tag or the built-in widget to display blog authors.

 After creating similar functionality for a couple of clients, we decided to roll our knowledge into this simple plugin.
 It's really straightforward to use: